 Here’s what we do know:

 Haribo Gummy Bears contain glucose which is derived from corn or wheat, though they do not directly contain wheat.
-Haribo Gummy Bears are listed on many websites and forums as being gluten-free.
+Haribo Gummy Bears are listed on many websites and forums as not being gluten-free.
 It is best to avoid these gummy bears, and as always pay careful attention to the label and if in doubt consider calling the customer helpline number for more info.

 There are 140 calories in 17 pieces serving of Haribo Gummy Bears.
 Calorie breakdown: 0% fat, 94% carbs, 6% protein.
 More details here.

 Corn syrup, sugar, gelatin, dextrose, citric acid, starch, artificial and natural flavors, fractionated coconut oil, carnuba wax, beeswax coating, artificial colors (yellow 5, red 40, blue 1).